rspeer/python-ftfy/README.md

 # ftfy: fixes text for you

-This is a module for making text less broken.
+This is a module for making text less broken and more consistent.
 It works in Python 2.6, Python 3.2, or later.

 What does it mean for text to be broken?